 Low to moderate gluten development occurs at this stage.
 You want to avoid excess gluten development since the dough will fight back during the lamination process.

 Shape well the dough into a disk and not a ball before refrigeration.
-Doing this will make it easier for you to roll the dough into a square shape on the second day.
-Place the disk on a tray and cover it with cling-film.
+Doing this will make it easier to roll the dough into a square shape on the second day.
+Place the disk on a tray and cover it with cling film.
 Place it in the fridge and leave it overnight.

 The Second Day – Make Butter Slab

-Remove the cold butter from the fridge and immediately slab Arrange these pieces to form a 15cm (6 inches) by 15 cm (6 inches) square on a waxed paper.
+Remove the cold butter from the fridge and immediately slab.
+Arrange these pieces to form a 15cm (6 inches) by 15 cm (6 inches) square on waxed paper.
 Cover the square with another layer of waxed paper.

 Pound the butter with a rolling pin until the square is approximately 19cm (7.5 inches) by 19cm (7.5 inches).
 Trim the butter’s edges and place the trimmings on the square.
 Pound the butter lightly to achieve a final square measuring 17cm (6.7 inches) by 17cm (6.7 inches).
 Wrap the butter slab in film and place it in the refrigerator for later.

-Before you begin the dough laminating process below, ensure that you place sufficient flour on the work surface to avoid sticking.
+Before you begin the dough laminating process below, place sufficient flour on the work surface to avoid sticking.
 However, do not use too much flour to integrate the croissant layers, which will be evident in the final product.

 Laminate the Dough

-Roll out the dough disc into a square measuring 26cm (10.2 inches) by 26cm (10.2 inches) immediately after taking it out of the fridge.
-The square should ideally be as perfect as possible and have even thickness.
+Roll out the dough disc into a square measuring 26cm (10.2 inches) by 26cm (10.2 inches) immediately after removing it from the fridge.
+The square should ideally be as perfect as possible and have an even thickness.

 Take out the stored butter slab from the fridge.

 With one side of the dough square facing you, place the butter on the dough at a 45-degree angle.
 A corner of the butter square should be facing you.
-Fold one flap of the dough over the butter slap such that the point/corner of the dough is at the center of the butter slap.
+Fold one flap of the dough over the butter slap such that the point/corner of the dough is at the center.

 Next, you need to roll out the dough with the sealed-in butter.
 Place small amounts of flour on your working surface and the rolling pin.
 Roll out the dough to make a rectangle measuring 20cm (8 inches) by 60cm (24 inches).
-It would be best if you rolled from the dough’s center out towards the edges.
+Rolling from the dough’s center towards the edges would be best.
 Avoid rolling from one side of the dough to the other.
 This allows you to maintain an even thickness.

-You may also rotate the dough 180 degrees to keep the thickness more even (people tend to use less pressure when rolling towards them than when rolling away).
+Aim towards making the dough longer rather than wider and ensure the edges are as straight as possible.
+You may also rotate the dough 180 degrees to keep the thickness even (people tend to use less pressure when rolling towards them than when rolling away).
 Utilize these rolling methods throughout the entire process.
-Aim towards making the dough longer rather than wider and ensure the edges are as straight as possible.

-Fold the dough in thirds (one third on top of itself and the other side over it), cover with a cling-film and place in the fridge for 30 minutes.
-Take it out and roll it out a second time into the same 20cm (8 inches) by 60cm (24 inches) rectangle.
+Fold the dough in thirds (one-third on top of itself and the other side over it), cover it with a cling film and place it in the fridge for 30 minutes.
+Take it out and roll it a second time into the same 20cm (8 inches) by 60cm (24 inches) rectangle.
 Fold it in the same letter style as before and place it in the fridge for another 30 minutes.

-In some instances, you may find it difficult to get the dough longer than, say, 50cm (20 inches).
+Sometimes, you may find getting the dough longer than 50cm (20 inches) difficult.
 If this happens, cease rolling the door to avoid damaging the layers.
-Cover the dough and allow the gluten to relax for about 10 to 20 minutes in your refrigerator before you resume.
+Cover the dough and allow the gluten to relax in your refrigerator for 10 to 20 minutes before you resume.

 - Roll out dough to 20cm (8 inches) by 60cm (24 inches); fold it letter style.